 The new law creates, among other requirements, a mandatory self-reporting obligation on physicians.
-Physicians are obligated to self-report to the Board within 60 days of the occurrence of any of the following: notice of a civil malpractice lawsuit, notice of a disciplinary action by another jurisdiction, any controlled substance conviction, and any arrests for criminal offences such as homicide, assault, sexual offences, and controlled substance violations.
-Reports must include the court where the case was filed, docket number, a description of the allegations and a copy of the pertinent documents.
-Failure to report may result in disciplinary action against the physician's license.
-Physicians, other health care workers, and medical facilities also have responsibilities to report any event involving the clinical care of a patient that results in an unanticipated death or patient injury.
+Physicians are obligated to self-report to the Board within 60 days of the occurrence of any of the following: notice of a civil malpractice lawsuit, notice of a disciplinary action by another jurisdiction, any controlled substance conviction, and any arrests for criminal offenses such as homicide, assault, sexual offenses, and controlled substance violations.